Hornady SST Muzzleloader Bullets Review: Excellent Bullet – But Not for Hunting?

 What Is It Best For?

-These bullets will benefit shooters who need the most accurate muzzleloader bullet on the market.
+These bullets benefit shooters who need the most accurate muzzleloader bullet on the market.
 They're capable of tight, precise groupings at the range.

 Disadvantages